 Performance assessments and checks should occur throughout the development and life cycle of built environment projects to ensure that sustainability performance is maintained and objectives are not inadvertently lost.
 The following sustainability target setting and performance assessments and checks are recommended.

 - Planning and feasibility: Sustainability targets should be set (see target setting above).
 Outline assessment should be carried out to ascertain whether decisions in relation to the principles of the project are correct and will achieve optimum results.
-This assessment therefore relates to issues such as site location, the requirement for new or the use of existing fabric, building function and management options and potential for symbiotic interventions and joint development with other local land uses and communities.
+This assessment, therefore, relates to issues such as site location, the requirement for new or the use of existing fabric, building function and management options and potential for symbiotic interventions and joint development with other local land uses and communities.
 A planning and feasibility sustainability report including an SBAT assessment should be developed and issued to project stakeholders to demonstrate that effective processes were followed in setting targets and to ensure that these have been agreed.

 - Detailed design: This assessment would focus on ensuring that detailed design and specification effectively supported the achievement of sustainability targets.
-A detailed design sustainability report including an SBAT assessment should be included to demonstrate the achievement of sustainability targets and indicate how sustainability strategies are being developed and integrated in the project.
+A detailed design sustainability report including an SBAT assessment should be included to demonstrate the achievement of sustainability targets and indicate how sustainability strategies are being developed and integrated into the project.

 - Tender documentation: This assessment should focus on ensuring that sustainability has been effectively integrated into documentation in a way that ensures that construction and the final constructed building achieve sustainability targets.
 A tender documentation sustainability report including an SBAT assessment should be used to confirm that this integration has been effectively carried out.